Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - strongyloides

-These intestinal worms are parasites.
-This means that they survive by living in or on another living thing (the host) and getting their food from it.
+These worms live in your intestines (guts) and are parasites.
+Parasites live in or on another living thing (called the host) and get their food from it.

 What are the symptoms of a worm infection?